Awale-Abdi/Text-Mining-Vader-LDA-Pipeline/README.md

 <h1 align="center">COVID-19 Twitter Sentiment & Topic Modeling: NLP-Driven Social Media Campaign Analysis</h1>

 ## 📊 Overview
 This solo-developed NLP and machine learning project transforms raw Twitter data into actionable business intelligence.
-Originally part of a graduate-level **Social Media Analytics** course, I independently built the entire data pipeline—handling data cleaning, sentiment analysis, topic modeling, and visualization—then walked my MBA teammates through the project’s structure and insights.
+Originally part of a graduate-level **Social Media Analytics** course, I independently built the entire data pipeline; handling data cleaning, sentiment analysis, topic modeling, and visualization.
+I then walked my MBA teammates through the project’s structure and insights.
 This allowed them to focus on creating our PowerPoint and final presentation video, where they demonstrated a solid grasp of the technical concepts and contributed insights.

 By clearly communicating complex methods and findings, I enabled the team to confidently deliver a polished final presentation and recorded video submission.